AbercrombieAndFitch/Objective-C-Style-Guide/README.md

 * [Imports](#imports)
 * [Xcode Project](#xcode-project)

+## Developer Environment Setup

+This project relies on the use of a number of development dependencies.
+To make sure your project settings are in line with the rest of the team please make sure you have the following tools and versions installed.

+### Ruby
+Version: 2.2.0
+This project uses [RVM](https://rvm.io/) to manage it's Ruby dependencies over the system gems.
+Full instructions and troubleshooting is available at [RVM's](https://rvm.io/) site.

+* Installing:
+  * Open `Terminal`
+  * Execute the line `\curl -sSL https://get.rvm.io | bash -s stable --ruby=2.2.0`

+* To Verify it was installed correctly
+  * Execute the line `which ruby`
+  * You should see `/Users/#{UserName}/.rvm/rubies/ruby-2.2.0/bin/ruby`

+### Xcode
+Version: 6.4

+* Installing:
+  * XCode can be installed from the [App Store](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12)

+### OSX Yosemite
+Version: 10.10.3

+The latest version of Yosemite can be installed from the [App Store](https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=915041082&mt=12&ls=1)

+### GitHub
+If you haven't already please create a [GitHub](https://github.com/join) and notify your A&F team lead so they can get you added to the A&F private repos.

+### Slack
+We use [Slack](https://slack.com/create#email) for communication.
+You don't have it already you can sign up for free and your A&F team lead can work with you to get you added to the A&F channels.

+### Project Specific tools
+Each project manages it's own `gem` and `pod` dependencies.
+RubyGems (including the CocoaPod gem) are managed by Bundler (installed during the [RVM](#rvm) setup.)
+Each Project has a `Gemfile` and one or more `Podfile`s.
+To install that projects dependencies execute:
+* `bundle install`
+* `pod install`

+**NOTE:** If this is your first time using CocoaPods on this machine you'll want to execute `pod setup` before running `pod install`

 ## Dot Notation Syntax

 Dot notation should be used for accessing and mutating properties.
 Bracket notation is preferred in all other instances.